-In addition, the Company must preserve and protect its Rights of Way to ensure that they are able to effectively and efficiently access its Easements for the purpose of construction, operation, maintenance and repair of the Facilities.
+In addition, the Company must preserve and protect its Rights of Way to ensure that Company personnel and contractors are able to effectively and efficiently access its Easements for the purpose of construction, operation, maintenance and repair of the Facilities.
 Any Encroachment that interferes with the Company's Easement rights must be removed immediately.

-Notice of Right of Wav
+4. Notice of Right of Way

 Buyers of real estate can have notice of Rights of Way by several methods.
-First, buyers should inspect the property before buying it to determine whether an electric Transmission

-Easement affects the property.
+First, buyers should inspect the property before buying it to determine whether an electric Transmission Easement affects the property.
 If electric Facilities are located on the property that you are interested in, it is highly likely that the Company has Easement rights across the property.
 Second, buyers of real estate should have a title search performed on the property that they are purchasing.
 Proper title searches and surveys can better assist you in determining whether an electric transmission Right of Way affects the subject property and, if so, where the Easement is actually located.
-While a title search of the property is highly recommended, some Easement documents are recorded well outside the time period normally covered by a regular title search.
+While a title search of the property is highly recommended, some Easement documents are recorded well outside the time period normally covered by a regular title search (normally 60 years).
+Some of the Company's Easements date back to the early 1900s and may not be found as part of a typical title search and, therefore, may not appear on your title insurance policy.
+However, the Easement documents, and the Easements created by them, are still valid and enforceable.
 Consequently, just because the Easement document is not reflected in your owner's title insurance policy does not mean that the Easement does not exist.
 In light of the above, and because each of these methods of acquiring notice of a Right of Way have limitations, perspective real estate purchasers should both personally inspect the property and have a title search performed.
-For example, a mere inspection of the property may not reveal an unoccupied Easement, meaning that a legal Easement has been recorded in the chain of title, but electric Facilities have not yet been constructed upon the Easement or the entire width of the Right of Way has not been cleared.
+For example, a mere inspection of the property may not reveal an unoccupied Easement, meaning that a document creating the Easement has been recorded in the chain of title, but electric Facilities have not yet been constructed upon the Easement or that the entire width of the Right of Way has not been cleared.
 An inspection of the property may also not reveal an Easement providing rights for underground electric Facilities.
 As for title searches, a title search may not reveal that the Company has acquired certain prescriptive Easement rights, meaning that an Easement document was never recorded, but the Company has had Facilities on the property for a sufficiently long period of time to acquire Easement rights.

-Easements can have a significant impact on the landowner's plans to use the property in question.
+Easements can have an impact on the landowner's plans to use the property in question.
 The landowner must, therefore, be aware of whether an Easement encumbers the landowner's property and, if so, what restrictions apply to the landowner's use of the property covered by the Easement.

-Right of Wav Maintenance
+5. Right of Wav Maintenance